-NMN supplements have become extremely popular the last few years as an anti-aging intervention.
+NMN supplements have become extremely popular in the last few years as an anti-aging intervention.

 The rise in popularity can largely be attributed to David Sinclair’s 2019 book, Lifespan, where he discusses NMN and the research from his lab at Harvard.

-I’m usually skeptical of new products, and definitely skeptical when its popularity rides on the backs of one person and their bestselling book.
+I’m usually skeptical of new products, and definitely skeptical when their popularity rides on the backs of one person and their bestselling book.

 However, in the last few years, I’ve heard recommendations from other doctors I trust, like Dr. Peter Attia.
-And Sinclair has the respect of other great scientists in the public eye, like the prolific Andrew Huberman.
-Additionally, recent research continues to affirm its potential.
+And Sinclair has the respect of other great scientists in the public eye, like Andrew Huberman.
+More importantly, recent research continues to affirm its potential.

 You can see this fancy-looking molecule right here.
 With its sexy-looking phosphate group (that phosphate has really been hitting the gym lately), and its ribose sugar to let you know it’s always up for a good time.